gunantosteven/admin/admin/README.md

 ## How to run

-Change .env.example to .env and change the data inside.
+Change env.example to env and change the data inside.

 then run flutter pub run build_runner watch --delete-conflicting-outputs